Contrastive Diffusion Guidance for Spatial Inverse Problems: Abstract

 \section{Abstract}

-We consider the inverse problem of reconstructing the spatial layout of a place, a home floorplan for example, from a user’s movements inside that layout.
-Direct inversion is ill-posed since many floorplans can explain the same movement trajectories.
-We adopt a diffusion-based posterior sampler to generate layouts consistent with the measurements.
-While active research is in progress on generative inverse solvers, we find that the forward operator in our problem poses new challenges.
-The path planning process inside a floorplan is a non-invertible, non-differentiable function, and causes instability while optimizing using the likelihood score.
-We break-away from existing approaches and reformulate the likelihood score in a smoother embedding space.
-The embedding space is trained with a contrastive loss which brings compatible floorplans and trajectories close to each other, while pushing mismatched pairs far apart.
-We show that a surrogate form of the likelihood score in this embedding space is a valid approximation of the true likelihood score, making it possible to steer the denoising process towards the posterior.
-Across extensive experiments, our model {\name} produces more consistent floorplans from trajectories, and is more robust than differentiable-planner baselines and guided-diffusion methods.
+We consider a class of inverse problems characterized by forward operators that are partially specified, non-smooth, and non-differentiable.
+Although generative inverse solvers have made significant progress, we find that these forward operators introduce a distinct set of challenges.
+As a concrete instance, we consider the problem of reconstructing spatial layouts, such as floorplans, from human movement trajectories, where the underlying path-generation process is inherently non-differentiable and only partially known.
+In such problems, direct likelihood-based guidance becomes unstable, since the underlying path-planning process does not provide reliable gradients.
+We break-away from existing diffusion-based posterior samplers and reformulate likelihood-based guidance in a smoother embedding space.
+This embedding space is learned using a \emph{contrastive} objective to bring compatible trajectory-floorplan pairs close together while pushing mismatched pairs apart.
+We show that this surrogate likelihood score in the embedding space provides a valid approximation to the true likelihood score, making it possible to steer the denoising process towards the posterior.
+Across extensive experiments, our model {\name} produces more consistent reconstructions and is more robust than existing inverse-solvers and guided diffusion.
+Beyond spatial mapping, we show that our method can be applied more broadly, suggesting a route toward solving generalized \emph{blind} inverse problems using diffusion models.